-Step 6: Getting Your Signs
+Step 6: Signage

-All permanent signs and time-limited signs require a permit.
-Forms of advertising, such as wind-blown devices, pennants, sign spinners, are prohibited signs and listed online.
-Prior to purchasing a sign or other forms of on-site advertising, review Cary's sign resources online.
+All signs require a permit whether they are permanent or time-limited.
+Forms of advertising such as wind-blown devices, pennants, and sign spinners are prohibited signs.
+Prior to purchasing a sign or other forms of on-site advertising, please refer to Cary's Land Development Ordinance 9.1.4 (A).

 Time-limited banners are permitted for a maximum of 30 days and are issued within the first 60 days of the issuance of the building permit, certificate of occupancy (CO) or certificate of completion (CC).
 Some businesses choose to use a portion of the 30 days to advertise "Coming Soon" and the remainder of the 30 days for "Now Open", while other businesses may choose to use all 30 days to say, "Grand Opening" or "Now Open".
 Cary does not regulate the content of the sign but regulates the size and duration of time.
-Time-limited banners are governed by Cary's Land Development Ordinance (LDO) 9.2.5 (N) New Business Alternative to Permanent Wall Sign and require approval of a Time Limited Banner permit.
+Time-limited banners are governed by Cary's Land Development Ordinance (LDO) 9.2.5 (N) New Business Alternative to Permanent Wall Sign and require approval of a Time Limited Banner permit (apply electronically).